Riding Rules, New Zealand

 2.1.5 test the throttle;

-2.1.6 wear a helmet (whether provided by Neuron or otherwise) and other personal protective equipment as necessary and as mandated in your jurisdiction; and
+2.1.7 wear a helmet (whether provided by Neuron or otherwise) and other personal protective equipment as necessary and as mandated in your jurisdiction; and

 2.2 When ending a trip you (and any Group Rider) must:

-2.2.3 deploy the kickstand;
+2.2.4 deploy the kickstand;

-a) for a scooter and helmet fitted with a helmet lock, return the helmet to the locking mechanism fitted to the scooter and make sure it is locked securely (if this is not done you may be charged a convenience fee when you end your trip).In the event the vehicle is not fitted with an operational helmet lock, clip the helmet to the vehicle’s handlebars using the helmet strap and notify Neuron of the faulty locking mechanism;
+2.2.6 if you used a helmet provided by Neuron for the trip, return the helmet to the locking mechanism fitted to the vehicle and make sure it is locked securely (if this is not done you may be charged a replacement fee when you end your trip).In the event the vehicle is not fitted with an operational helmet lock, clip the helmet to the vehicle’s handlebars using the helmet strap and notify Neuron of the faulty locking mechanism;

 3. DURING A TRIP

 3.1 While riding a Neuron vehicle in New Zealand you (and any Group Rider) must:

 3.1.1 always obey applicable laws and road rules;

 3.1.2 use scooters on footpaths or the road, except in designated cycle lanes that are part of the road (which were designed for the sole use of cyclists);